angular/angular/aio/content/guide/universal.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-The basic behavior described below is handled automatically when using the NgUniversal Express schematic.
+The basic behavior described below is handled automatically when using the NgUniversal Express package.
-This is helpful when trying to understand the underlying behavior or replicate it without using the schematic.
+This is helpful when trying to understand the underlying behavior or replicate it without using the package.

 </div>